yanmxa/autoDETR/docs/PHASE6_DATA_COLLECTION.md

 }
 ```

-**Critical**: Do NOT modify architecture or loss weights.
-Phase 2 configuration already optimal.
+**Critical**: Do NOT modify any parameters.
+Phase 5 configuration is optimal (3.97 test loss proven).

 ### Training Workflow